Martinson1252/ImageSplitter/README.md

 In source folder user has to manually move all images,
 wheras cropped folder is used to store cropped images.
 Program uses multiple threads to complete the task.
 Project uses libraries such as cv2 and pyqt5.
+Compiled version is in stored in `dist/ImageSplitter`

 Also there is a version that uses kivy instead pyqt5 and its located in `kivy` folder.